dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 The Cumpios, with just their floor, qualified for a tent.

 But there was very little Cumpio and her husband could do to recoup their home without work or resources.
 She was contemplating going back to Manila.

+<blockquote>I just accept what is there.
+You don’t have a choice.
+The situation decides for you.” <span class="blockquote-attribution">—Nerissa Cumpio</span></blockquote>

 “It’s impossible to start here.
 No job, no relief,” she said.
 “We have to go back, because we will die here.”